 Parents seeking college admissions support for their teens can generally choose between two different options: IECs and consulting firms.
 Also known as independent educational consultants, IECs help students throughout the application process.
 Along with supporting students in identifying the best reach, target, and safety schools, they offer information on financial aid and scholarships and provide feedback on admissions essays.

 In most cases, parents drop their teens off at a local IEC’s office to discuss college admissions questions one on one.
 This in-person support can help both students and parents feel more confident in the process.
 However, it’s worth noting that most independent educational consultants work with a very limited group of students with similar profiles.
 As a result, they might not have the up-to-date information needed to support teens from different backgrounds, races, ethnicities, and religions.

 On the other hand, college consulting firms tend to work with a larger group of students, allowing them to utilize the latest data to support a wide range of students from diverse backgrounds.
-At CollegeVine, we’ve worked with over 10,000 students online, meaning location isn’t a factor in securing aid and we’ve seen a breadth of profiles and decisions.
 Along with solving college fit issues, firms support teens in selecting the best high school coursework, choosing extracurriculars, and revising their college essays.
-While IECs mostly work with students who are ready to send out applications, consulting firms, like CollegeVine, know the college journey begins as early as freshman year of high school.
+While IECs mostly work with students who are ready to send out applications, consulting firms know the college journey begins as early as freshman year of high school.

 Questions to Ask Educational Consultants

 So where do you start when choosing an IEC or college consulting firm?
 The best admissions counselors have prior experience working with students of various backgrounds and profiles.

 Because college counseling remains unregulated, students and parents have to do some of their own legwork when choosing a firm.
 Here are some important questions to ask before selecting a college admissions counselor: